anoma/taiga/book/src/spec_zk_garage.md

 - `Com_r(...) ⟶ com` efficient over $\mathbb{F}_r$
 - `Com(...) ⟶ com` efficient over **both** $\mathbb{F}_q$ and $\mathbb{F}_r$

 Commitments are binding by default (i.e. can be instantiated with hash).
-If we want blinding (possibly across differnt commitments), we add `rcm` explicitly.
+If we want blinding (possibly across different commitments), we add `rcm` explicitly.

 TODO: Fix the exact instantiations / implementations.